Interest Rate Cap

 Why Use an Interest Rate Cap?

-Interest rate caps are typically used to:
+Caps are typically used to:

 • Limit exposure to rising interest rates